 LAW 689 Energy and Natural Resources Law (2 credits)

 This course traces the evolution of the regulatory framework within which economic energy issues have been decided.
 It reviews the various systems which have been used to regulate both traditional and non-traditional energy sources, and examines the interaction among traditional public utility concepts, government social policies, and market forces.
 The legal aspects of energy conservation are considered.

-LAW 715A Comparative Environmental Law (2 credits)
+LAW 715A International and Comparative Environmental Law (2 credits)

 LAW 728 Environmental Justice (2 credits)

 Environmental Justice is the fair treatment and meaningful involvement of all people with respect to the development and implementation of laws impacting environmental and human rights.
 Environmental rights, increasingly recognized as a new category of human rights as well as an application of existing rights, are both substantive and procedural.
 This class will present recent developments in international law and national laws.
 It will address direct and indirect links between the protection of the environment and the enjoyment of human rights, as well as on obligations and responsibilities of States and other actors under human rights treaties and multilateral environmental agreements.
 Certain human rights, especially access to information, participation in decision-making, and access to justice in environmental matters, are essential to good environmental decision-making and have a range of direct and indirect implications for the effective enjoyment of human rights.
 Each participant gives a presentation and writes a legal research paper.